ByErdem/AdvancedEnjoyHint/README.md

 # AdvancedEnjoyHint
 This is an enhanced version of the enjoyhint.js plugin.
 I added labelColor and arrowColor features.
+Also you can find objects in iframe.
 But now, i need to add position features.
 In some cases i need to change the position of the label content.
 But this is currently very mixed.
 I could not fix yet.
 In this case, i need help from you.
 Maybe you can fix more fast.

 Features: